Extra 20% off gifts under £250 today! Use code SUMMER20 - T&Cs apply

 Half Day Beekeeping

-• Selected dates between March and June
+• Selected dates between April to August

 • All dates are subject to weather conditions and availability